cloud4rpi/docs/docs/index.md

 !!!
 Note

-    You have to replace path/to/your/script with actual service script location.
+    You need to replace 'path/to/your/script' with the actual service script location.